When is co>lab?

 If a refund is requested and there is another qualified participant available to fill your spot, we are happy to refund your fee up to a month before the course.
 After the one month mark, the fee is non-refundable.

-The Ontario Council on Community Interpreting (OCCI) has approved co>lab in the past (yahoo!) and for the upcoming session for 10 Professional Development Units.
-This means it is very likely to continue to be approved for future sessions.
+The Ontario Council on Community Interpreting (OCCI) has approved co>lab in the past (yahoo!) for 10 Professional Development Units.
+This means it is very likely to continue to be approved for future sessions, upon your request.
 For other organizations such as IMIA or CCHI, we encourage you to inquire directly and we will be happy to provide any supporting material.